General Ordinance 9, 2024 Sec. 2-65 Human Relations

 (A) That members are persons who have demonstrated a commitment to the purpose for which the Commission is created; and

-(B) That the Commission is broadly representative of the community in regard to race, religion, national origin, gender, and abilities; and
+(B) That the Commission is broadly representative of the community in regard to race, religion, color, sex, national origin, ancestry, sexual orientation, gender identity, disability, housing status, or status as a veteran.

 (2) It shall be the duty of the Mayor and the Common Council publicly to solicit suggestions for Commission appointments from organizations having an interest in the improvement of inter-group relations in the community, and to give thoughtful consideration to the appointment of persons so suggested.